How did Saturn's moon Titan form?

 Both planets have around 80 moons each, but the mass distribution amongst that number is very different.

-Jupiter has the 4 large Galilean satellites – Io, Europa, Ganymede and Callisto – all the same order of magnitude in terms of size, whereas Saturn has the single giant moon, Titan.
+Jupiter has the 4 large Galilean moons – Io, Europa, Ganymede and Callisto – all the same order of magnitude in terms of size, whereas Saturn has the single giant moon, Titan.

 Some moons – like Neptune’s Triton, or Phoebe around Saturn – are captured objects, but the majority of satellites around the giants are believed to be born in circumplanetary discs.